-Additionally, Mike Cobb has spoken at hundreds of international conferences about real estate financing and development.
-He has acted as a consultant to The Oxford Club and gives counsel to various real estateprojects throughout Central America.
-Since 2002, Mike, his wife Carol, and 2 daughters, Amanda and Emily make their home in Managua, Nicaragua.
+Mike Cobb speaks at dozens of international conferences annually about offshore real estate finance, development, and ownership.
+He was consultant to The Oxford Club, hosted a weekly radio program, contributes regularly to overseas publications, sits on the board of several International companies, gives counsel to various real estate projects throughout Central America, and serves on the Board of Directors and the President’s Advisory Group for the National Association of Realtors, NAR.
+Since 2002, Mike, his wife Carol, and 2 daughters, Amanda and Emily make their home in Central America.

 Mr. Littlefield brings deep real estate development experience to ECI from his role as President CEO of the David Drye Company, LLC of Concord, N.C. and also as owner of the Carolina Speed of the American Indoor Football Association, and owner founder of Carolina Auto Sports.
 During his 21-year tenure with DDC, Littlefield has managed more than 8,500 multi-family units and eight hotels with more than 550 employees.

 The David Drye Company, LLC is an $800 million developer of multifamily and hotel properties throughout the Carolinas.
 It is a privately owned and operated company that has specialized in the development, construction and management of real estate projects since 1970.
 The company’s construction department has completed more than 50 major construction projects for various industries including single-family, multi-family, hospitality, mini-storage and entertainment.
 Projects range in value from $310,000 to $15 million.
 In addition to the Drye Company’s multi-family, hotel and construction divisions, Littlefield has also taken part in other projects to include student housing, an education facility, Dunkin Donuts Baskin Robbins stores, a five-acre Family Adventures Fun Park and a casual dining restaurant.